 Security Posture

-- Read-only first: Every automation starts read-only.
-Write access is enabled per process only after security review.
+- Read-only first.
+Every automation starts read-only.
+Write access is enabled per process only after the portfolio company's security review.

-- Contracts and compliance: NDA and DPA in place before discovery.
-SOC 2 posture and insurance documentation available on request.
+- Contracts.
+NDA and DPA signed before discovery.
+Sub-processor list, data flow diagrams, and insurance documentation available on request.

 Transferability (Avoiding Vendor Lock-In)

 Every automation we build is designed to be handed over.
-The deliverables are:
+The deliverables per automation are:

 After the pilot, the choice is open: continue with us, take it fully in-house using the playbook, or run a hybrid model.
 The decision belongs to the portfolio company, not us.